stepanenko/stepanenko/quotes.md

 ## _Quotes_

+> It can be better to copy a little code than to pull in a big library for one function.

+> Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.

+> Programmers are often angry because they're often scared.

+> In the end, regardless of where you are on the development hierarchy, keep coding.
+It's where you're most valuable.

+> Deleted code is debugged code.

+> A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
+They are, in short, a perfect match.

+> Code never lies, comments sometimes do.

+> Everything in software architecture is a trade-off.

+> The central enemy of reliability is complexity.

+> Sometimes, the elegant implementation is just a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.

+> If you want to set off and go develop some grand new thing, you don't need millions of dollars of capitalization.
+You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on and the dedication to go through with it.

+> Software being "Done" is like a lawn being "Mowed".

 > Don’t write code for something that isn’t actually required, yet.
 (YAGNI - You Aren’t Gonna Need It)

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.